ODonoghueLab/Minardo-Model/workflowGE.md

 ### Dataset

 We utilise the dataset made available by Ma *et al.* [1].
 We downloaded the raw data from GEO (Gene Expression Omnibus) with the identifier GSE40565 and considered only the time-series arrays.
-We then obtained the differentially expressed genes from the seven time points (including basal) by following the section 'Microarray analysis' in the paper [1].
+We then obtained the differentially expressed genes from the seven time points (including basal) by following the section 'Microarray analysis' in Ma *et al.* [1].
 This resulted in 2,566 profiles, which we make available as a sample dataset in this package.

 ### Workflow

-Overall, the work flow is very similar to the time-series phosphoproteomics datasets.
+The work flow is very similar to the workflow for the time-series phosphoproteomics datasets.

 #### 1. Load the dataset and standardise it